Dental Implants Fort Collins

 Learn More About Dental Implants

-A dental implant is a structure, often a titanium post or screw, which replaces a natural tooth root and serves as a foundation onto which your Fort Collins dentist can attach a prosthetic tooth or bridge.
-There are two main types of dental implants you can get in Fort Collins:
+A dental implant is a structure, often a titanium post or screw, which replaces a natural tooth root and serves as a foundation onto which Dr. Owens can attach a prosthetic tooth or bridge.
+There are two main types of dental implants:

 Endosteal – This is a dental implant that is surgically attached into the jawbone.
 Once the surrounding gums have healed, a “post” is adhered to the implant, and the artificial tooth is then attached to the post.